Get to know Aamiitlaa, Ricky-Lee Watts

 Speaking Highlights

-Keynote Speaker and Panelist with:
+MC, Keynote Speaker, and Panellist with:

-BC Public Service Agency.
+• BC Public Service Agency.
 Provincial Government of BC.
 Métis Nation BC.
 First Nations Youth Council of BC.
 BC Association of Aboriginal Friendship Centres.
 BC Assembly of First Nations.
 Northwest Association of College and University Housing Officers.
 Ministry of Indigenous Relations & Reconciliation.
 Lake Babine Nation.
 Universities Canada.
 University of Victoria.
 Vancouver City Planning Commission.
 Social Media Camp.
 Indigenous Clean Energy.
 McGill University.
 VIDEA.
 BC Provincial Health Services Authority.
 Western University.
 Simon Fraser University.
 Aboriginal Housing Management Association.
 2017-21

 As of March 2025: 20 Keynotes, 16 Panels, 70 Workshops